 Driven by our mission to empower communities to progress, at Unicredit Bulbank we place the focus on ESG not just as a regulation, but as our obligation to facilitate growth, innovation and development in the right and sustainable way over time.
 We want not just to support the green transition, but to be a leading part of it.
-Being part of the UniCredit Group, with an unparalleled positioning in Europe, we have the opportunity to play an extremely important role in the transition of Bulgaria and the entire continent to a more sustainable future.

-The Bank's management creates the necessary conditions for the continuous training of our colleagues in this direction, and in this regard, there are numerous initiatives.
+Being part of the UniCredit Group, with an unparalleled positioning in Europe, we have the opportunity to play an extremely important role in the transition of Bulgaria and the entire continent to a more sustainable future.The Bank's management creates the necessary conditions for the continuous training of our colleagues in this direction, and in this regard, there are a unparagraphic initiatives for the subject to the support to there are numerous initiatives.
 Some of these initiatives are with external partners such as the Faculty of Economics of Sofia University, with whom we have created the first ESG academy of its kind in the country, and a specialized master's program in which several of our employees also take part.
 The success of these initiatives brought us a prestigious acknowledgement by PwC - Corporate Education Programme.